Automobile Accident Cases: Determine All Sources of Insurance Coverage

 Without an adequate source of recovery, it does not matter how good your automobile injury case otherwise appears.
 Since all a trial lawyer can do for injured persons is recover money, it must be determined at the outset if there is a source from which to obtain such funds.
 The quest for insurance coverage can be confusing and complex, but it is an essential task for a trial lawyer in order to maximize his or her client's recovery.

 In automobile injury cases, the trial lawyer must determine the existence and extent of the tortfeasor's liability coverage, uninsured motorist coverage, underinsured motorist coverage, medical payment coverage, and loss of income coverage.
-This inquiry typically requires examination of several automobile insurance policies: (1) those covering the vehicles involved in the collision; (2) those covering the vehicles owned by the drivers (and their relatives) involved in the collision; (3) those covering the vehicles owned by the client and the client's relatives living in the same household with the client; and (4) any umbrella or excess policies that the drivers and the client (and their relatives) may have.
+This inquiry typically requires an examination of several automobile insurance policies: (1) those covering the vehicles involved in the collision; (2) those covering the vehicles owned by the drivers (and their relatives) involved in the collision; (3) those covering the vehicles owned by the client and the client's relatives living in the same household with the client; and (4) any umbrella or excess policies that the drivers and the client (and their relatives) may have.

 In Virginia, as a general rule, there is no stacking of liability coverages, whether multiple vehicles are on the same policy or on separate policies.
 However, sometimes there exists more than one liability policy affording coverage for an injured party.
 Consider the following example: